Hilton Moreira

-Hilton Thon Mauro Moreira, a.k.a.
-Thon Moreira or Thon Thomas (born February 27, 1981, in Pindamonhangaba, São Paulo) is a Brazilian former footballer who plays as a forward.
+Hilton Thon Mauro Moreira (born 27 February 1981), also known as Thon Moreira or Thon Thomas, is a Brazilian former footballer who played as a forward.

 In May 2013, Sriwijaya and Persib Bandung agreed to exchange players.
 Dzumafo (to Sriwijaya) and Hilton (to Persib) eventually exchanged.
-In December 2013, Hilton made a shock move to a M-League 2 team, Penang FA after impress in a pre-season match against Kelantan FA where the team won 2–0.
+In December 2013, Hilton made a shock move to a M-League 2 team, Penang FA after impressing in a pre-season match against Kelantan FA where the team won 2–0.